BorONE-stud/bd-submitter/README.md

 - Check `bin/config` script and change `NAME`
 - ... hope I have not forgot anything important

+## Before every contest
+- Clone homework repository to `bd-submitter` directory.

 ## How to use
 ### Primary method
 Just type `./submit <task>...` in terminal.

 NOTE that homework repository must be in the same directory with the submit-script, and from that directory you should call srcipt.

-Also you should not mess with bin folder
+Also you should not mess with bin folder.

 ### Auto-comment
 Check commit-script in `/bin` and find `COMMENT_GENERATOR`.